biasmv/pv/doc/intro.rst

   git clone https://github.com/biasmv/pv
   cd pv

-When you do this, you will need to compile the pv.js and pv.min.js files using `Grunt <http://gruntjs.com>`_.
+When you do this, you will need to compile the pv.dbg.js, pv.rel.js and pv.min.js files using `Grunt <http://gruntjs.com>`_.
+These are files containing all the code, with console statements (dbg), without console statements (rel) and minitified (min).
 Assuming you already have `NPM <https://npmjs.org/>`_ on your system, you can build the development and minified files by using the following commands:

 .. code-block:: bash